Skip to main content

 7. Foster a customer-centric team environment

-Customer-centricity is not the job of any one team to earn on behalf of the entire company.
-However, customer success managers can help other teams prioritize customer care by voicing customer concerns and tracking customer pain points.
-They collaborate with their peers in customer service management, success, sales, support, and product teams.
-They ensure that these teams hear customer needs loud and clear.
+Customer-centricity is a company-wide goal and shouldn’t fall on the shoulders of a specific department.
+However, customer success managers can help other teams prioritize customer care by voicing customer concerns and tracking their pain points.
+They collaborate with their peers in customer service management, success, sales, support, and product teams, ensuring that these teams hear customer needs loud and clear.

 8. Resolve customer issues